Jan3385/VoxaEngine/README.md

 # How To Run:

 > [!NOTE]
-> Most libraries are dynamically fetched, so expect the first build to take a while
+> ImGui and poly2tri libraries are dynamically downloaded on build.
+Yours first build may take few minutes

 ## Windows 10/11

 Make sure you have at least *CMake v3.10* installed and functional.
-Ensure you have a *g++* compiler with *Ninja* generator installed and working with CMake.
+Ensure you have a *g++* compiler with *Ninja* generator installed and working with CMake. *vcpkg* is required to fetch all external libraries

+To compile run

+`cmake --preset release`

+to select a build preset.
+Afterwards run

+`cmake -S . -B build -G "Ninja" -DCMAKE_TOOLCHAIN_FILE="PATH/TO/VCPKG/CMAKE/vcpkg.cmake"`

+to set up cmake and prepare it to build.
+To finish building the project run

-To compile simply run `cmake --preset release` and follow with `cmake --build build` in the project folder.
+`cmake --build build`

 After that, run `VoxaEngine.exe` inside the build folder.

 ## UNIX Linux

 Make sure you have at least *CMake v3.10* installed and functional.
-Ensure you have a *g++* compiler with *Ninja* generator installed and working with CMake.
+Ensure you have a *g++* compiler with *Ninja* generator installed and working with CMake. *vcpkg* is required to fetch all external libraries

 You need to install these packages before compiling (package name depends on your linux distribution):
 - `libglew-dev` or `glew`
 - `libgl1-mesa-dev` or `libgl-dev`

+To compile run

+`cmake --preset release`

+to select a build preset.
+Afterwards run

+`cmake -S . -B build -G "Ninja" -DCMAKE_TOOLCHAIN_FILE="PATH/TO/VCPKG/CMAKE/vcpkg.cmake"`

+to set up cmake and prepare it to build.
+To finish building the project run

-To compile simply run `cmake --preset release` and follow with `cmake --build build` in the project folder.
+`cmake --build build`

+in the project folder.

 After that, run `VoxaEngine` inside the build folder.